greenhas/spg_website/content/Communities/book-of-mormon-dependence-on-the-king-james-version.md

 > Of paramount importance for Church leaders is that any new translation of the Book of Mormon attempt to render as closely as possible the currently Church- authorized English edition of the text. (p.
 126)

-At the same time, though, it demonstrates a Latter-day Saint commitment to keeping the Book of Mormon dependent not just on Biblical language but on English, King James Language.
+At the same time, though, it demonstrates a Latter-day Saint commitment to keeping the Book of Mormon dependent not just on Biblical language but on English, King James Language—even if that means changing how Francophone Latter-day Saints usually read Isaiah.